Criminal damage in English law: Arson

-Section 1(3) of the 1971 Act specifies that offences under section 1, where the destruction or damage is caused by fire, shall be charged as arson.
+Section 1(3) of the Criminal Damage Act 1971 specifies that offences under section 1, where the destruction or damage is caused by fire, shall be charged as arson.
 It would seem that courts adopt a purposive view in relation to the lawful excuse defence in relation to arson, as in R v Hunt (1977).
 The defendant, wishing to highlight the lack of fire defences in an old people's home, set fire to it to demonstrate the risks.
 He claimed an honest belief in that by doing this, he had a lawful excuse within section 5(2).
 It was held, however, that he had not actually been acting so as to protect property.
 Although the court assumed that his belief was honest, it ruled that his intention was to draw attention to faulty fire defences rather than to defend the property itself.